Gradiant/witdom-core-broker/witdomCA/README.md

 To generate a new client certificate copy the file 'client1.cnf' and edit the field 'commonName' under 'witdom_client'.
 Generate a private key for the client with the following command:

-> openssl genrsa -out client-key.pem 4096
+> openssl genrsa -out client1_key.pem 4096

 This will generate a 4096-bit RSA key for the client.
 After that generate the certificate signing request for the client with the following command using the generated key: